 Compounding Interest – most P2P platforms have an automated way for you to reinvest you money.
 Generally you can select the interest rate, timeframe and other types of loan that can be automatically selected for you (however, this can also be a disadvantage).

 Steady Stream of Income – P2P loans are generally paid back to the investors account on a monthly basis, including a percentage of the interest, and principle invested.
 This type of return provides money to be constantly entering your account each day or month (depending on your investments).

 Diversification – you can select the amount of money you would like to.
 With platforms such as Bondora, you are able to put a small amount of money into multiple loans, spreading any risk of default.

 Ease of Use – Creating an account and transferring money into the account is a very simple, streamlined process.
 Investing in loans is also as easy as clicking a button or 2.
 Generally you can link your TransferWise account with all platforms.

 No or Low Fees – Generally there isn’t fees associated with investing in loans.

 The Disadvantages of Peer to Peer Investing

 P2P investing also has some disadvantages, including:

 Risk of Default – Unlike banks which are classed as relatively safe, P2P investing has quite a bit higher risk.
-However, platforms such as the risk of default has been minimised in accounts such as Mintos and Grupeer (who have options for a buyback guarantee if no funds have been received in 60 days), and RateSetter (who have a provision account in case of defaults).
+However, the risk of default has been minimised in accounts such as Mintos and Grupeer (who have options for a buyback guarantee if no funds have been received in 60 days), and RateSetter (who have a provision fund available in case of defaults.